imsamroy/Cryptographer/README.md

 #### Uninstall from Windows system:

-For Windows users, Cryptographer can be uninstalled using the Maintenance Tool which is added in your system during the installation process.
+For Windows users, Cryptographer can be uninstalled using the Maintenance Tool which is added in your system during the installation process

 - Open the folder which you selected as the installation directory during the installation process